Sunday, January 29, 2012

 I provide a feed to Davis Instruments' webpage set up from my station and to a Wunderground.com webpage set up for for my weather station.

-Here's some details on the station, which is located on top of a storage shed on my property on the Taconic Lake.
-It's powered by solar cells, transmits a signal to a module located in my house which then feeds the signal via a FairPoint Communications' DSL internet link to Davis Instruments in Hayward, California where it is routed into Davis Instruments' server for distribution on the internet via their WeatherLink site.
+Here are some details on the station, which is located on our property at Taconic Lake in the Town of Grafton.
+It's powered by solar cells, transmits a signal to a module located in my house which then feeds the signal via a Time-Warner cable internet link to Davis Instruments in Hayward, California where it is routed into Davis Instruments' server for distribution on the internet via their WeatherLink site.

 Latitude: N 42 ° 44 ' 1 '' ( 42.734 ° )